NRajTheGeek/EthereumTruffleOraclize_EthereumBridgePOC/README.md

  Optional: If you can send us the link to the running application that would be a plus.
 ```
+##### Assumptions

+    All of the last dates are kept in minutes for easy tests and recreation of situations.

 ##### Plan Of Attack:

+The most important and major issue in this was to build and deploy a smart contract that will and should fire a funcionality in our case the function of declaring a winner at a certain point in time which after crossing the last date of voting will declare a winner which is a problem as smart contracts are not designed to be able run them self automatically atleast not in ethereum.

+###### so then how we will solve this??

+Well we have an Orcalize library to the rescue.
+This library allows us to call a functionality out side of our smart contract on or not on a specific time in future.

+But for this we will be very much in need of a special type of ethereum node that can support the orcalize library.
+We could have gone with Ethereum Infura, but lets save that thing for some future production grade work.
+For now for our this POC lets say we want to use the local environment and hence we are using the

+Ethereum-bridge,
+trufffle, and
+ganache-cli

+for this purpose.